Every now and again I’ll get asked to give a presentation at some industry event or another, or to write a blog article.

 - The people who challenge the status quo, but will also defend your right to maintain it.

-Dear editors/community managers/conference organisers: If you’re really fed-up with all the BS, then stop being part of the problem.
+Dear editors/community managers/conference organizers: If you’re really fed-up with all the BS, then stop being part of the problem.